DAS is a Scottish Government-backed debt management scheme which allows you to repay your debts through a debt payment programme.

 A proposal is sent to all of the debtor’s creditors for consideration and they are given 21 days to respond with their acceptance or rejection to the terms of the programme.

-Under the legislation, if a creditor doesn’t respond within 21 days, they will be treated as having consented to the programme.
+Under the legislation, if a creditor doesn’t respond within 21 days, they will be treated as having accepted the programme.

-If creditors don’t accept the terms, the DAS Administrator can still approve the debt payment programme if it’s fair and reasonable to do so.
+If a certain amount of creditors don’t accept the terms, the DAS Administrator can still approve the debt payment programme if it’s fair and reasonable to do so.

 When a debt payment programme is approved, creditors must comply with the DAS legislation.